-Normally, only the maternal copy of the UBE3A gene is active in the brain.
+Normally, only the maternal copy of the UBE3A gene is active in the brain, caused by what's known as genomic imprinting.
 Most cases of Angelman syndrome occur when part of the maternal chromosome 15, which contains this gene, is missing or damaged.
 In a small number of cases, Angelman syndrome is caused when two paternal copies of the gene are inherited, instead of one paternal and one maternal copy (paternal uniparental disomy).

 Angelman syndrome is rare.
 In most cases, researchers don't know what causes the genetic changes that result in Angelman syndrome.
 Most people with Angelman syndrome don't have a family history of the disease.
 In a small percentage of cases, however, Angelman syndrome may be inherited from a parent, so a family history of the disease may increase a baby's risk of developing Angelman syndrome.